 The following ideas are suggestions of implementation best practices, and that the City is not obligated to implement any of them or consider them policy.
-Regardless of if the following is implemented, transparency should be the main focus as well as working with other community, county, and regional leaders to implement the vision and goals of Hildale City.

 IDEA #1 - Plan and Budget Integration

 Budget is policy, and making a plan without investing in its implementation is largely a waste of time.
 City leaders need to first develop a baseline of what their strategic priorities are, and then deliberately update this vision over time.